Knowing How to Write Effective Investor Updates Is More Important Than Founders Think

 Your investors want you to succeed.
 If there is something you need that you think your investors may be able to help with, don’t be afraid to ask.
 Whether it be finding talent, scoring an introduction, or addressing a challenge, let them know.

 This isn’t the time to offer a page long letter from the founder.
-Keep it brief, to the point, and avoid adding unnecessary fluff.
+Keep it complete but to the point, and avoid adding unnecessary fluff.

 Final Thoughts